Ray of Light: Commercial performance

 Upon its release, Ray of Light topped the official charts of 17 countries.
-It broke the record as Warner Music Group's album with most shipments before release at 2.5 million units worldwide (excluding the US figures), before being suprassed by Madonna's own next album Music.
-Ultimately the album managed to sell 3 million copies in five days.
+It broke the record as Warner Music Group's album with most shipments before its release at 2.5 million units worldwide, excluding the U.S. The album managed to sell 3 million copies in five days.
 With over 16 million copies, Ray of Light is one of the best-selling albums by women.

 In the United States, Ray of Light debuted at number two on the Billboard 200 albums chart on the issue dated March 21, 1998.
 It set the record for biggest first-week sales by a female artist in Nielsen SoundScan era at that time with 371,000 copies sold.
 However, the album was not able to top the soundtrack album of the motion picture Titanic, becoming Madonna's fifth album to peak at the runner-up position.
 During the second week, the album sold 225,000 copies and was still kept off the top spot by the soundtrack.
 On March 16, 2000, the album was certified four times platinum by the Recording Industry Association of America (RIAA) for shipments of four million units of the album.
 Madonna became the first female artist to have seven multi-platinum studio albums by RIAA.
 According to Nielsen SoundScan, Ray of Light had sold 3,900,000 copies in the United States as of February 2023.
 This figure does not include units sold through clubs like the BMG Music, where the album sold over 459,000 copies.
 In Canada, the album debuted at number one on the Canadian Albums Chart with first-week sales of 59,900 copies.
 It was later certified seven-times platinum by the Canadian Recording Industry Association (CRIA) for shipment of 700,000 copies.